intel-lab-lkp/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 	echo 20 > /proc/sys/vm/nr_hugepages

-This command will try to adjust the number of default sized huge pages in the huge page pool to 20, allocating or freeing huge pages, as required.
+This command will try to adjust the number of default sized huge pages in the persistent huge page pool to 20, allocating or freeing huge pages, as required.

 On a NUMA platform, the kernel will attempt to distribute the huge page pool over all the set of allowed nodes specified by the NUMA memory policy of the